 Lower Umatilla Basin Groundwater Management Area

-The LUBGWMA was established to allow for the identification and implementation of practices that will reduce nitrate loading and ultimately reduce groundwater nitrate concentrations below 7 mg/L. To accomplish such tasks, the LUBGWMA Committee was formed and is composed of local area residents and governments representing a broad range of interests within the local area and basin.
-The Committee is an official body and has since developed and adopted voluntary Action Plans (1997 & 2008) with the help of Umatilla and Morrow County Soil and Water Conservation Districts and oversight of the Oregon Department.
+To accomplish such tasks, the LUBGWMA Committee was formed and is composed of local area businesses, residents and governments representing a broad range of interests within the local area and basin.
+The committee is an official body and has since developed voluntary Action Plans with the help of Umatilla and Morrow County Soil and Water Conservation Districts.

 *A special thanks to the Port of Morrow for hosting this website*